sutrolabs/census-docs/basics/triggering-syncs.md

 Heads up: Unlike Airflow 2, Airflow 1 doesn't show any non-"core" providers (i.e. Census!) in the connections UI.
 If you're using Airflow 1, Census should be configured as an "HTTP" Conn Type, [as documented here](https://github.com/sutrolabs/airflow-provider-census#configuration-in-airflow-110).
 {% endhint %}

-Whether you're using [Astronomer](https://astronomer.io) or self-hosting your own instance, you can use Census's   Airflow Provider to trigger and monitor Census syncs.
+Whether you're using [Astronomer](https://astronomer.io) or self-hosting your own instance, you can use Census' Airflow Provider to trigger and monitor Census syncs.

 Visit the [Census Airflow Provider GitHub repository](https://github.com/sutrolabs/airflow-provider-census) for more details on how to use it for your project.&#x20;